-Table 1 (cont): Transient rejections and recommended solutions.
+Table 1 (cont): Transient rejections and recommended

+solutions.
 Transient rejections can occur due to a number of factors.
 This table describes the rejection message and potential resolutions.

-REJECTION DESCRIPTION RECOMMENDATION T0 SHIFT Transient Direction The direction of the transient is not correct according to analysis algorithm.
+T0 SHIFT Transient Direction The direction of the transient is not correct according to analysis algorithm.
 Each trace has a direction specified in its metadata.
-By reading the transient's data it is ensured that: • The maximum value of the transient is higher than the minimum value for transients whose direction (specified in the properties) has been set to Positive or Both. • The minimum value of the transient is higher than the maximum value for transients whose direction (specified in the properties) has been set to Negative or Both.
-A rejection of this kind would mean: 1. max < min in traces marked as Positive or Both 2. min < max in traces marked as Negative or Both Adjust the offset value Sometime this can be challenging when cells are treated with different drugs that affect their frequency of contraction.
-TO SHIFT Num Of Data Points Before Pacing The number of data points before the contraction (peak) is not sufficient.
+By reading the transient's data it is ensured that: The maximum value of the transient is higher than the minimum value for transients whose direction (specified in the properties) has been set to Positive or Both.
+The minimum value of the transient is higher than the maximum value for transients whose direction (specified in the properties) has been set to Positive or Both.
+The minimum value of the transient is higher than the maximum value for transients whose direction (specified in the properties) has been set to Negative or Both.
+A rejection of this kind would mean: max < min in traces marked as Positive or Both min < max in traces marked as Negative or Both Adjust the offset value Sometime this can be challenging when cells are treated with different drugs that affect their frequency of contraction.
+T0 SHIFT Num Of Data Points Before Pacing The number of data points before the contraction (peak) is not sufficient.
 The sufficient value is set by criteria setting "Minimum number of datapoints" The minimum number of data points recommended is 50, if for some reason that was changed in the criteria settings to <50, Please adjust it to 50.
-The total number of points could Make sure that minimum number of datapoints in criteria settings is >50 and the offset value allows detection of a baseline.
+The total number of points could potentially drop below 50 if there is a shift in T0 between traces due to an incorrect offset value leading to this error.
+Make sure that minimum number of datapoints in criteria settings is >50 and the offset value allows detection of a baseline.